leoarnold/puppet-cups/.github/CONTRIBUTING.md

   to the current project maintainer as per the project's LICENSE file.
   ```

-_Thank you for your interest in contributing to this project._
+_Thank you for your interest in contributing to this project_.